Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Uniform Lyapunov exponents and Lyapunov dimension for cocycles in Hilbert spaces

-Thus, there is a perspective for more detailed studies of restricted variational problems and developing approximation techniques.
+Thus, there is potential for more detailed studies of restricted variational problems and the development of approximation techniques.

-Note also that, although theoretically it may be sufficient to use only associated metrics on exterior products, there are approaches that lead to non-associated metrics.
-For example, these are concerned with applications of the so-called Frequency Theorem \cite{Anikushin2020FreqDelay, Anikushin2020FreqParab} which provides conditions (frequency inequalities) for the existence of quadratic Lyapunov-like functionals by resolving infinite-horizon indefinite quadratic regulator problems.
-Being applied to systems on exterior products (infinitesimal generators of $\Xi_{m}$), they lead to non-associated quadratic Lyapunov-like metrics.
-To the best of our knowledge, such applications for the first time appeared in our work \cite{Anikushin2023Comp} for delay equations.
-In our paper \cite{AnikushinRomanov2023FreqConds} (joint with A.O.~Romanov) we develop approximation schemes to verify frequency inequalities in numerical experiments and give applications for the Mackey-Glass and Suarez-Schopf models establishing the uniform exponential stability of $\Xi_{2}$ (this is related to the generalized Bendixson criterion for attractors; see \cite{LiMuldowney1995LowBounds, LiMuldowney1996SIAMGlobStab}) for certain parameters.
-This approach significantly improves the global stability regions which can be deduced from estimates obtained in Sections \ref{SEC: Mackey-GlassDimEst} and \ref{SEC: PertSuarezSchopfDimEstimate} of the presented paper, although its applications for higher extensions $\Xi_{m}$ has computational complexity exponentially growing with $m$ (we need to approximate functions on $m$-dimensional cubes).
+Although, in theory, it may be sufficient to use only associated metrics on exterior powers, practical approaches often lead to non-associated metrics.
+For example, there are approaches involving applications of the Frequency Theorem \cite{Anikushin2020FreqDelay, Anikushin2020FreqParab}, which provides conditions (frequency inequalities) for the existence of quadratic Lyapunov-like functionals by resolving infinite-horizon indefinite quadratic regulator problems.
+For systems on exterior powers (infinitesimal generators of $\Xi_{m}$), such functionals correspond to non-associated metrics.
+In our work \cite{Anikushin2023Comp}, we laid theoretical foundations for related applications in the case of delay equations.
+Furthermore, in our joint paper with Romanov \cite{AnikushinRomanov2023FreqConds}, we developed approximation schemes to verify frequency inequalities through numerical experiments.
+In certain cases, these results can potentially be rigorously validated using interval arithmetic.

-It seems natural that for continuous-time systems in infinite dimensions Lyapunov metrics may be not coercive due to the presence of smoothing properties.
-This is often encountered in the study of stability problems and inertial manifolds via quadratic Lyapunov-like functionals (see our works mentioned above and \cite{Anikushin2020Geom, Anikushin2022Semigroups, AnikushinAADyn2021}).
+It is natural that, for continuous-time systems in infinite-dimensional spaces, Lyapunov metrics may fail to be coercive due to the presence of smoothing properties.
+This phenomenon is frequently encountered in the study of stability problems and inertial manifolds using quadratic Lyapunov-like functionals (see our works cited above and \cite{Anikushin2020Geom, Anikushin2022Semigroups, AnikushinAADyn2021}).